Dalla01/Segmentation_SamGeo_RiceFields/README.md

 ### Analysis of Time Series Extracted in Google Earth Engine

-To analyse and compare the impact of the use of a large area plot and a detailed segmented plot we performed a time series extraction in [Time Series extraction](https://code.earthengine.google.com/48bebc7a1e0254a66ea848a2d9ef127c) in Google Earth Engine platform, you can also access the []() in this repository.
+To analyse and compare the impact of the use of a large area plot and a detailed segmented plot we performed a time series extraction in [Time Series extraction](https://code.earthengine.google.com/48bebc7a1e0254a66ea848a2d9ef127c) in Google Earth Engine platform, you can also access the [code](TimeSeriesExtraction.js) in this repository.
+If you choose run the script on google earth platform, the general plot and detailed plot are already shared, but if you want to adpat the code or inspect the plots, you can download them in [Shapefile archives](Shapefiles) folder.